bsliu17/stompbox/README.md

-configs
+Stompbox
 =======

-backup repo for my .vimrc, .bashrc, and any other config files
+My personal, ready-to-go development box with Vagrant; comes with .vimrc, .bashrc, and any other config files